RainingChain/BinSON/README.md

 ## Encoding Limits

 - Floats are single precision
+- Floats greater than 32 bits will be considered as integers.
-- Integers are limited to 32 bits
+- Integers are limited to 48 bits

-Numbers that are not within the valid range will be set to the limit.
+- Encoded integers above 32 bits can slightly differ from the real value.

+Integers that are greater than 48 bits will not be encoded correctly.
+Note: `Date.now()` is less than 48 bits.

 `NaN` will be converted to 0.

 Functions and `undefined` will be converted to `null`.

-Note: To send numbers greater than the limit, convert them to strings.

 ## Extras